15th of Shevat (eleventh month)

 First, it is helpful to understand the four different Rosh Hashanim or New Years celebrated in Judaism.
 They are the following:

 - Elul 1st is Rosh Hashanah for the tithing of animals.
 A farmer is obligated to tithe his livestock, consecrating every tenth animal.
-But all ten animals counted must be born in the same year.
 The 1st of Elul became the mark to separate the year for tithing cattle.

 - Shevat 15th or Tu b’Shevat is Rosh Hashanah for trees.
-The sages designated the fifteenth of Shevat as the boundary between one year and another regarding fruit trees for tithing fruit.
+The sages designated the fifteenth of Shevat as the boundary between one year and another regarding fruit trees for tithing purposes.
 All fruits which blossom before Shevat 15 are a product of the rains of the previous year, and are tithed together with the crops of the previous year.
 Fruits that grow after this date are produce of the new year.
 Like Elul 1st and the new year for cattle, this demarcation was instituted so one could tithe without confusion.
+This also helps one determine whether it is a permissible year to consume fruit from a tree (the first three years a tree produces, the fruit may not be eaten.

 - The Early and Latter Rains (Water and Torah)